AltropInc/alt/doc/script/ArgumentPassing.md

 # Argument Passing

-Passing arguments into an input interface during a [function or constructor call](Routines.md) can either be "pass-by-value" or "pass-by-reference".
+Passing instances among arguments can either be **pass-by-value** or **pass-by-reference**.

-All instances of [value classes](KindsOfClasses.md) such as int, char, enum etc are passed by value.
-That is, a copy (or converted copy) of the instance (the value) is passed into the function and hence the change of the value is not reflected outside from the caller. "pass-by-value" accept values of [subtypes](Subtypes.md] and [convertable types](ConvertableTypes.md].
-For instacne, you can pass an integer value to a double precision parameter because an interger value can be converted to double precision.
-You can also pass an integer to a parameter in declared type `Numeric`, because integer is a subtype of `Numeric`.
+All instances of [value types](ValueClass.md) such as int, char, enum etc are passed by value.
+That is, a copy (or converted copy) of the instance (the value) is passed from one argument to another.
+As result, the two arguments hold distinct copies of the value.
+Changing value through one argument will not affect the value held by the other argument.
+Therefore, when a caller pass a value instance into an input interface during a function or constructor call, the change made within the call will not be reflected outside from the caller.

-For all instances of non-value classes, the former paramter is specified to be passed by reference, which means that values are not copied when they are passed into the interface.
-Modifications to mutable paramters (such as arrays and tuple) made within a [routine call](Routine.md) will be visible to the caller.
+All instances of non-value classes are passed by reference, which means that values are not copied when they are passed from one argument to another.
+A modification to an instance of a non-value class through one argument will be sensed by all other arguments that have the same reference.
+Therefore, when a caller pass a non-value instance into an input interface during a function or constructor call, the change made within the call will be visible to the caller.

+Pass-by-value accepts values of [subtypes](Subtypes.md] and [convertible types](ConvertableTypes.md].
+For instance, you can pass an integer value to a double precision parameter because an integer value can be converted to double precision.
+You can also pass an integer to a parameter in declared type `numeric`, because integer is a subtype of `numeric`.

-"pass-by-refenrece" accepts references of [subtypes](Subtypes.md] only.
-[Convertable types](ConvertableTypes.md] are not accepted.
+Pass-by-reference accepts references of [subtypes](Subtypes.md] only.
+[Convertible types](ConvertableTypes.md] are not accepted.

 Consider:
 ```altscript
 // this accepts all values convertable to tuple(int, int, int)
 func f1(x : tuple(char, char, char)) { system.in.read(x); }